WebAssembly/component-model/design/mvp/CanonicalABI.md

 implementing the stream, `cancel` always returns ownership of the buffer immediately.

-Note that `cancel` and `close` notify in opposite directions:
+Note that `cancel` and `drop` notify in opposite directions:
 * `cancel` *must* be called on a readable or writable end with an operation pending, and thus `cancel` notifies the same end that called it.
-* `close` *must not* be called on a readable or writable end with an operation pending, and thus `close` notifies the opposite end.
+* `drop` *must not* be called on a readable or writable end with an operation pending, and thus `drop` notifies the opposite end.

 Finally, the meat of the class is the `read` method that is called through the abstract `ReadableStream` interface (by the host or another component).
 There